 This is why busy doctors shouldn’t be doing the actual marketing in the practice.
 You instead move into the business owner/CEO role.
 As the head of your practice, you lead and manage your staff, but leave the task execution up to them.
 This means you know exactly what is happening in your office and how the marketing, training, and day-to-day management works, but you don’t do it yourself.
 You provide your team with goals and direction; they keep you informed about what they are doing and the results of their efforts.
 This leaves you room to do what you do best and what patients are there for, anyway: fixing feet and ankles.

 If this sounds like an impossible management shift, you may need to take another look at your office organization and staff roles.
-If you just don’t know how to go about delegating all of this, Top Practices is full of resources, like our Virtual Marketing Director Services, to help you on your way.
+If you just don’t know how to go about delegating all of this, Top Practices is full of resources to help you on your way.
 Browse through our website to learn more, or contact us for more information.
 You can e-mail us at [email protected] or call (717) 725-2679.